SanderBuruma/observation_game_love/README.md

 ## modifiers
 - Limited Vision
 - Shifting colors (in and out of greyscale)
 - One bean is removed from a random color which isn't the max.
-Clicking that bean resets the level
+Clicking that bean color resets the level without losing